aai-institute/practical-ai-act/docs/conformity/instructions-for-use.md

 Other parts of the information to be included in the instructions for use refer to characteristics of the actual machine learning model employed in the system.

 -   |Art.
 13(3)(b)|:
-    -   (ii): expected level of accuracy, metrics, robustness, and cybersecurity, used for testing and validation of the system; potential circumstances that may impact these characteristics
+    -   (ii): expected level of accuracy, metrics, robustness, and cybersecurity, used for testing and validation of the system; potential circumstances that may impact these characteristics (|Art.
+15|)
+    -   (iii): known or forseeable circumstances which may lead to a risk (|Art.
+9|); can depend on the model's type
     -   (iv): technical characteristics and capabilities of the system relevant to explain its outputs
     -   (v): statistics about the system's performance regarding specific (groups of) persons
 -   |Art.
 13(3)(d)|: [Human-oversight measures] under |Art.
 14|; technical measures that aid the interpretation of system outputs